ipfs/specs/IMPORTERS_EXPORTERS.md

 ## Requirements

-These are a set of requirements (or guidelines) of the expectations that need to be fullfilled for a layout or a splitter:
+These are a set of requirements (or guidelines) of the expectations that need to be fulfilled for a layout or a splitter:

 - a layout should expose an API encoder/decoder like, that is, able to convert data to its format and convert it back to the original format
-- a layout should contain a clear umnambiguous representation of the data that gets converted to its format
+- a layout should contain a clear unambiguous representation of the data that gets converted to its format
 - a layout can leverage one or more splitting strategies, applying the best strategy depending on the data format (dedicated format chunking)
 - a splitter can be:
   - agnostic - chunks any data format in the same way